Signaletic operads: Signaletic operads

 In \cref{subsec:parallelSignaleticOperads,subsec:seriesSignaleticOperads}, we define and study two natural generalizations of this signaletic interpretation of the diassociative and dual duplicial operads.
-Namely, we fix an integer~$k \ge 1$, we consider a syntax tree~$\tree$ on the operators~$\{\op{l}, \op{r}\}^k$, and we assume that $k$ cars arrive at the root of~$\tree$.
-These $k$ cars will drive through the tree~$\tree$ following the directions indicated by the traffic signal at each branching node in two different ways: \begin{itemize} \item \defn{Parallel}: The $k$ cars all start together at the root of~$\tree$, and the $i$-th car always follows the indication given by the $i$-th letter of the traffic signal at each branching node. \item \defn{Series}: The $k$ cars start one after the other at the root of~$\tree$, and each car always follows the indication given by the leftmost remaining letter of the traffic signal at each branching node and erases it. \end{itemize} These two circulation rules are illustrated in \cref{fig:traversingTreeParallel,fig:traversingTreeSeries}.
-Moreover, we can impose the following additional constraints: \begin{itemize} \item \defn{Tidy}: All signals not used by a car must point to the left (as in the twisted duplicial~operad). \item \defn{Messy}: No further constraints on the remaining signals (as in the diassociative operad). \end{itemize} We will see that the two circulation rules (parallel and series) and the two ordering rules (messy or tidy) define four families of operads.
+Namely, we fix an integer~$k \ge 1$, we consider a syntax tree~$\tree$ on the operations~$\{\op{l}, \op{r}\}^k$, and we assume that $k$ cars arrive at the root of~$\tree$.
+These $k$ cars will drive through the tree~$\tree$ following the directions indicated by the traffic signal at each branching node in two different ways: \begin{itemize} \item \defn{Parallel}: The $k$ cars all start together at the root of~$\tree$, and the $i$-th car always follows the indication given by the $i$-th letter of the traffic signal at each branching node.
+This corresponds to the white Manin product of the diassociative and duplicial operads. \item \defn{Series}: The $k$ cars start one after the other at the root of~$\tree$, and each car always follows the indication given by the leftmost remaining letter of the traffic signal at each branching node and erases it. \end{itemize} These two circulation rules are illustrated in \cref{fig:traversingTreeParallel,fig:traversingTreeSeries}.
+Moreover, we can impose the following additional constraints: \begin{itemize} \item \defn{Tidy}: All signals not used by a car must point to the left (as in~$\Dupdual_{\op{l}}$). \item \defn{Messy}: No further constraints on the remaining signals (as in~$\Dias$). \end{itemize} We will see that the two circulation rules (parallel and series) and the two ordering rules (messy or tidy) define four families of operads.
 Although not isomorphic, these four families of operads have identical Hilbert series and very similar behaviors.
 We will actually observe that many proof techniques can be applied to both families irrespective of the series or parallel circulation rule, and of the tidy or messy constraints.

 In fact, these two circulation rules can also be mixed as quickly discussed in \cref{subsec:seriesParallelOperads}.
 We have preferred to first discuss them separately to simplify the presentation.